pkgdown/extra-head.html

 Introduction 🐠

 This vignette demonstrates the core functionality of the bifrost R package. bifrost is designed to identify and analyze cladogenic shifts in multivariate trait evolution.
-It is capable of analyzing morphological datasets comprising thousands of species, without dimensionality reduction techniques like PCA.
+It is capable of analyzing morphological datasets comprising thousands of species, without dimensionality reduction techniques like PCA (see Uyeda, Caetano, and Pennell 2015).

 Animated jaw model of *Gogosardina coatesi* showing landmark layout